Ericson2314/nix-org/doc/constitution.md

 #### Ordinary decisions

-Everything within the authority of SC that doesn't require an extraordinary decision can be decided with a simple majority (more than 50%) of a full SC (vacant seats count as abstaining, [except when voting for reelection](#full-reelections)).
+Everything within the authority of SC that doesn't require an extraordinary decision can be decided with a simple majority (more than 50%) of a full SC (vacant seats count as abstaining, except when voting for [elections when there are a critical number of vacancies](#vacancies) and [dissolutions](#dissolution).

 An exception to that is when there is when the [conflict of interest balance](#conflict-of-interest-coi-balance) condition is suspected to be violated.
 In that case, all non-involved currently serving SC members will have a simple majority decision over whether there is a violation.